-2021 is just around the corner and refinance mortgage rates are on the way up.
-According to Freddie Mac, the average rate on mortgage refinance loans today is 4.6%.
+2024 is just around the corner and refinance mortgage rates are on the way up.
+According to Freddie Mac, the average rate on mortgage refinance loans today is 6.625%.
 If you been considering a refinance as a new home owner, you may want to get it done sooner than later.
-Some experts believe that with strong economic growth and low unemployment, we could have 5% mortgage rates soon.
+Some experts believe that with strong economic growth and low unemployment, we could have 7% mortgage rates soon.
+The Federal Reserve continues to raise key interest rates that have negatively impacted mortgage refinance rates this year.
+We anticipate this will continue for several more quarters until the economic recession has dissipated.
 Below is a complete guide to refinancing your mortgage so you can make the best decision for you and your family.

 Why Refinance Your Mortgage Now?

 Did you know that if you drop your mortgage rate by 1%, you are getting 10% roughly of your mortgage payment back in your pocket each month?
 Each $1,000 you pay your lender, you can reduce your mortgage payment by $100.
 That is $12,000 that you can save over the next 10 years just be doing a refinance.